sourcegraph/handbook/content/company/strategy/code-graph/code-insights/index.md

 ### Goals

-#### FY22Q4
+#### FY22Q3

-- OKR: Get at least 1 Sales commitment from a customer who will pay for Insights at launch, proving the value of the feature
+- KR 1: We have qualitative/anecdotal evidence that at least 3 customers have a manager/director/VP who is using code insights
+- KR 2: 50% of customers on 3.31+ make 10 code insights per customer, and have at least 5 weekly unique viewers of insights ([Looker dashboard](https://sourcegraph.looker.com/dashboards-next/209?Latest+Version=))

 _See also [completed goals](../../../../product-engineering/engineering/code-graph/code-insights/goals_completed.md)_